douglaspujol/tour-of-heroes/README.md

 # Angular Study
-In this project, i built a spa with Angula.
+In this project, i built a spa with Angular.
 Using the official framework documentation.
 <br>
 <br>
 Thanks.<br>